The Complete Guide to Cat Fleas: The Who, What, and How

 Here are a few signs of fleas on cats to look for:

-- Adult cat fleas.
-Spotting an adult flea is a sure sign of a flea infestation, but they are often difficult to see right away.
-Adult fleas are often as small as a pinhead and appear dark brown and flat.
+Spotting a full-grown flea is a sure sign of a flea infestation, but they are often difficult to see right away.
+Fleas are often as small as a pinhead and appear dark brown and flat.

 Fleas can multiply in no time at all.
 Knowing what to look for is a great first step, but don’t get discouraged if your pet contracts fleas.
 Remember, they’ll do anything to survive and your cat makes a fantastic home for fleas.